sonalvijit/Bug101/README.md

     </a>
 </div>
 <div align="left">
 Welcome to the <strong>Bug Bounty Methodology 2025 Edition</strong>!
-This guide is designed to help modern bug bounty hunters uncover high-impact vulnerabilities with precision and efficiency.
-Whether you're an experienced hunter or just starting, you'll find actionable steps, tools, and techniques to master the art of ethical hacking.
+This methodology is a basic guide to help you kickstart your bug bounty journey.
+It outlines the essential steps to navigate your target effectively, but the real challenge lies in identifying high-impact vulnerabilities through your own skills and creativity.
+This methodology will be updated regularly as new and interesting techniques emerge to enhance your testing process.
 </div>